atlas-doc/doc/README.md

 Please record the `routingIdentifier` for each routing offer.

+> **Tip**: Please note that all system times, apart from flight times, are in GMT+8 (Singapore Timezone).
+The timezone conversion needs to be handled at the client's end as per the applicable location.
+This is a very basic and simple technical task.

 ## 2. Verify

 The offers returned as a result of the search query will have detailed information about the flight, such as departure and arrival time, the number of layovers, flight number, and fare.
 Once the user selects a flight of their choice, the fare and flight information are verified.